fp-cybrilla/fp-cybrilla.github.io/content/going-live/signing-up-with-billdesk.md

     - FintectPrimitives IP addresses is whitelisted.
     - FintechPrimitives webhook URLs are whitelisted.
     - FintechPrimitives authentication certificates are shared with Billdesk.
-    - Child merchant IDs are generated for all the AMCs for V1 APIs.
     - Auto-refund flag is enabled.